 Resigned to fate, I grab my coffee, only to find that a fly has fallen on it.
 The poor creature is struggling to lift itself out of the frothy edges of the fine Cappuccino, desperately attempting to raise its’ feeble limbs, but can’t.
 It keeps rising and slipping, almost in an alternate rhythm.
 It keeps trying but doesn’t give up.

 I am keeping an eye on it, more out of a sense of kinship than anything else—watching another helpless living being, who seems to be in the same predicament as I am.

 “It’s the struggle for survival, my friend.
 Who knows it better than you and me?“—I chuckle to myself.
 Watching it flailing its arms in desperation for the last few minutes, I know it’s just a matter of time before it will give up.
 I know.
 I’ve been there.

 I continue to watch again, following its’ every move, in silence.
 The temptation to play God is very strong in me, at this point.

 “Should I help?”
 I question my stance.

 What I do next, surprises me.
 Instead of ordering a replacement for my coffee, for that would mean snapping off this helpless creature’s life, I reach for the stirrer kept on the side of the saucer.
 As I bring it close, the fly grabs it.
 I lift the stick along with the fly and place it on the serviette, letting the tissue absorb the tiny drops of moisture from its’ minuscule body.
-The lifeless being now seems to be regaining its composure and strength.
-After a rather vigorous shake, the fly now clings to the serviette, as it tries to ready itself for the flight.
+The little fellow seems to be regaining its composure and strength, because a rather vigorous shake, it seems to be ready to fly off any minute.

 Did it come to plant a tiny seed of hope within me, just before leaving?
 Perhaps, that was the plan.